 Compared to mmWave, T-Mobile’s low-band (600MHz) has some real benefits.
 Low-band spectrum covers a much larger area, and can easily penetrate through buildings and vehicles.
 A downside, however, is that low-band spectrum cannot offer the same fast speeds you’ll find on mmWave networks.

 That said, T-Mobile’s low-band network is here, and very much real.
 In partnership with Ericsson, the company announced at CES 2019 that it had completed the world’s first 5G data and video call on 600MHz.
-On top of that, the company also completed a 5G video call on multiple bands — 600MHz, 28GHz, and 39GHz.
+The company also completed a 5G video call on multiple bands — 600MHz, 28GHz, and 39GHz.

-Thats because, in addition to its low-band network, T-Mobile is also aggressively building out on 28GHz and mid-band spectrum.
-This combination should offer excellent coverage throughout the country with quicker mmWave pockets in metropolitan areas and busy public spaces, explained T-Mobile CEO John Legere.
+That’s because, in addition to its low-band network, T-Mobile is also aggressively building out on 28GHz and mid-band spectrum.
+This combination should offer excellent coverage throughout the country, with quicker mmWave pockets in metropolitan areas and busy public spaces, Legere said.

 When it comes to fixed 5G, it looks like T-Mobile wants to be one of the biggest players in the industry.
 The carrier submitted a statement to the FCC in late 2018 about its fixed 5G plans.
 In the statement, T-Mobile predicts it will be in more than 1.9 million homes by 2021.
 And by 2024, the Un-Carrier plans to be a fixed 5G option for more than half the ZIP codes in the U.S., making it the fourth largest in-home ISP.

-While we don’t have an exact rollout date for T-Mobile’s fixed 5G service, we’re expecting to learn much more about it in 2019.
+While we don’t have an exact rollout date for T-Mobile’s fixed 5G service, we’re expecting to learn much more about it this year.